wakandan/wakandan.github.io/_posts/2018-01-31-[coursera]-deep-neural-network.markdown

 $$ V_{dW} = \beta * V_{dW} + dW $$

 where the part \\(1-\beta\\) is removed.
 When this is used, the \\(learning\\_rate\\) is adjusted accordingly, making it less intuitive.
 Therefore the original form is always preferred.

+## RMSprop (Root mean square prop)

+Objective of RMSprop is to slow download learning biases and accelerate learning weights